avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 To apply a complete Aimec analysis, a reference simulation needs to be defined.
 The analysis of the other simulations will be compared to the one of the reference simulation.
-The reference simulation can be determined by its name (or part of the name) or based on some configuration parameter and value if it comes from the :py:mod:`com1DFA` module (or any computational module that provides a configuration):
+The reference simulation can be determined by its name (or part of the name) or based on some configuration parameter and value (to adjust in the local copy of ``ana3AIMEC/ana3AIMECCfg.ini``) if it comes from the :py:mod:`com1DFA` module (or any computational module that provides a configuration).:

   * Based on the simulation name one needs to provide a not-empty string in the AIMEC configuration